research-software-directory/RSD-as-a-service/README.md

 make down
 ```

-More information about building and data migration can be found in [Getting started](https://research-software-directory.github.io/RSD-as-a-service/getting-started.html) documentation.

 ## License

 The content of this repository is licensed under several licenses.
 We follow the [REUSE specification](https://reuse.software/) to indicate which license applies to the files specifically.
 Here are some general hints: